Neriko refers to Japanese kneaded

 incense.
 In ancient Japan, neriko was used by aristocrats

 and government officials to scent their sleeves.
 Our Neriko

-attar is tributes to one of the most ancient documented uses
+attar is a tribute to one of the most ancient documented

 Neriko was traditionally prepared in a base of plum flesh or honey, with a carefully balanced blend of woods, spices and herbs.
 After rolling the mixture into little pellets, it was buried underground for several years to mature.